 Daily price limits can be adjusted or removed as the exchange sees fit.

 If you are long a contract, a limit up move can be a beautiful thing.

 If you are short a contract that goes limit up, you could be in some serious trouble.

 If you are short a contract, a limit down move can be a beautiful thing.

 If you are long a contract that goes limit down, you could be in some serious trouble.

-Locked limit moves can last for days, and the price limits themselves may be extend.
+Locked limit moves can last for days, and the price limits themselves may be expanded.

-Limit up or down moves can be both scary and exhilarating, depending on what side of the market you are on.
+Limit up or down moves can be both scary and exhilarating depending on what side of the market you are on.
 These moves can lead to great fortunes as well as devastating losses.
-In other words, these moves could be to your benefit or to your detriment.

 While limit moves may be reached intraday, markets can also open limit up or limit down from the previous day’s close.